Morning mist rising through the Great Smoky Mountains — view from Heaven's Door at the Ferncrest Bryson City site

 A differentiated layout built around privacy, wellness, and efficient infrastructure reuse.

-The concept calls for 25 custom domes and cabins with seven premium hot tub units, a cedar sauna, cold plunge, a fire pit lounge, and an on-site hiking loop.
+The concept calls for 25 custom domes with six private hot tubs and one communal hot tub, a cedar sauna, cold plunge, a fire pit lounge, an on-site 2-mile hiking loop, and golf cart rentals providing full-property access along the scenic loop.
 The physical plan uses topography, tree cover, and spacing to create a more private stay than the local RV and cabin alternatives.

 Phase 1

-13 domes, 2 cabins, parking, and the core amenity area to establish the first operating revenue base.
+14 domes, parking, and the core amenity area to establish the first operating revenue base.

-10 additional domes and cabins to complete the planned key count and premium inventory mix.
+11 additional domes targeted for 2028 opening to complete the planned key count and premium inventory mix.

 Readiness